Using a dual monitor setup

 All of UltraMon's action takes place in the system tray's 'Show hidden icons' area.
 Click the arrow on the Taskbar, then right-click on the UltraMon icon to see all your options.

-From here, you can manage your monitors without ever having to go into the Windows Control Panel.
+From here, you can manage your monitors without ever having to go into the Windows 10 display settings.